 Remain Professional at All Times

-Paul: I do think you must at all times remain professional.
-You don't want to get to the point where the relationship has become casual and taken for granted.
+You don’t want to get to the point where the relationship has become casual and taken for granted.
 If there is an issue, either party might get reluctant to raise it because of the closeness so it festers away.
-Equally, if you do get too close or your relationship has become too entrenched with that one individual in the company, what happens if that person moves on and he's no longer there?
+Equally, if you do get too close or your relationship has become too entrenched with that one individual in the company, what happens if that person moves on and he’s no longer there?

 It’s a fine line.
 On one hand, you obviously want the relationship to be a healthy one, a productive one that works cooperatively for all parties.
 It’s important to make sure that it always remains professional, but you don’t take each other for granted and that you deliver what you say you are going to deliver.
 Don’t get to the point where you’re essentially living in each other’s pockets.
 I think there is a dividing line and it’s important to keep that.